yeonjin-park/portfolio/dataviz3.md

 > (L)Original .csv file (R)Processed .csv file

 <br /> What I changed based on the user feedback:
-- Change the color of each line graph
+- Changed the color of each line graph to deliver a clear hierarchy between planned and logged datasets.
+- Visual consistency: Filled out inside of the all different line charts.
+- Created a on/off button for showing the user activities, which can reduce user's information overload.
+- Highlighted a pattern which can help user to find insights easier.

 ## 📊 Final Design